How acupuncture can support general well-being during and after cancer treatment

 - eat more foods such as fish, prawns, chinese cabbage, walnuts, black beans, lamb, Goji berries, black sesame, sweet potatoes, sea cucumber, black mushrooms, leafy green vegetables, scallops

-3. How does acupuncture and Traditional Chinese medicine support cancer treatment?
+3. What is acupuncture and Traditional Chinese medicine with cancer treatment support?

-- Acupuncture can help you to relieve side effects of chemotherapy treatment.
+- Acupuncture help you to relieve side effects of chemotherapy treatment.

-- Acupuncture can strengthen your energy (Qi and Blood) to build up your immune system and help your recovery from the cancer treatment.
+- Acupuncture strengthen your energy (Qi and Blood) to build up your immune system to re-balance some organs and help your recovery from the cancer treatment.

-4. When is the best time to start acupuncture treatment?
+4. When is the best time to start acupuncture on top with your cancer treatment?